Bangladesh Shilpa Bank Bhaban

 Bangladesh Shilpa Bank Bhaban is a tall high-rise located in Dhaka, Bangladesh.
 It is located in Motijheel, the central business district of the metropolis.
 It rises up to a height of 71 metres (233 ft) and comprises a total of 22 floors.
 It houses the headquarters of Bangladesh Shilpa Bank, the premier financial institution of the country.
-Bangladesh Shilpa Bank Bhaban is currently the 13th tallest building in Dhaka which is constructed by Concord Engineers and Construction Limited, a concern of Concord Group.
+Bangladesh Shilpa Bank Bhaban is currently the 28th to 32nd tallest building in Dhaka which is constructed by Concord Engineers and Construction Limited, a concern of Concord Group.